gremble0/kebab/README.md

 ## Constructors
 ### Primitives
-Primitive constructors allows for any number of statements, including local `def` bindings and other functions with side effects, but will return the first expression in its body.
+Primitive constructors allows for any number of statements, including local `def` bindings and other functions with side effects, but will return the last expression in its body (implicit return).
 Some primitive constructors are `char`, `bool`, `int` and `string`.
 You can use them like this:
 ```clj
 int(def a = 2
     a + 2)